rayeanpatric/rayeanpatric/README.md

 # 💫 About Me:
 📖 Currently pursuing BTECH CSE w/s AIML<br>🏫 At SRM Institute of Science and Technology, Tiruchirappalli<br>🔑 Passionate on Machine Learning and Web Development<br>🥳 Love to Code and read about Tech.<br>🧑‍💻 Specialized on Python & Javascript<br>🏷️ Live | Love | Code<br>

-# 👋 Hi, I'm Rayean Patric

-🎓 **Computer Science Student (AI & ML Specialization)**
-Driven by innovation and powered by curiosity, I'm a Computer Science undergraduate at SRM Institute of Science and Technology, specializing in Artificial Intelligence and Machine Learning.
-My work focuses on developing scalable and innovative solutions in AI, Computer Vision, and IoT.

 ---

 ## 🔍 About Me